 Chelsea equalled their best-ever victory in a league fixture, with their two 8-0 efforts just 959 days apart – they haven’t managed to replicate this since or in their 105 years prior to the first eight-goal win over Wigan Athletic in 2010.

 Southampton 8-0 Sunderland – 18 October 2014

 Ahead of this match, Southampton manager Ronald Koeman stated in his pre-game press conference that “it will be difficult because Sunderland are strong opponents with a good defence and organisation.”
-This proved to be only slightly off the mark as Sunderland were demolished at St Mary’s Stadium in October 2014.
+This proved to be only slightly off the mark as Sunderland were demolished at St Mary’s Stadium.

-A spectacular volleyed own goal from Sunderland’s Santiago Vergini in the 12th minute set the tone for a comical afternoon defensively for the Black Cats as they were to concede seven more times with three own goals overall.
-Liam Bridcutt and Patrick van Aanholt added to Vergini’s own goal to see Sunderland equal their own Premier League record of three own goals in a single match, a record set in February 2003 versus Charlton Athletic.
+A spectacular volleyed own goal from Santiago Vergini in the 12th minute set the tone for a comical afternoon, as Sunderland were to concede seven more times, scoring three own goals .
+Liam Bridcutt and Patrick van Aanholt added to Vergini’s effort to see Sunderland equal their own Premier League record of three own goals in a single match, a record set in February 2003 versus Charlton Athletic.

 No other club has scored three own goals in a Premier League game once, yet Sunderland have done it twice.
 Every club needs an ethos.

 This was Sunderland’s fourth defeat by a margin of eight or more goals in English top-flight history, following thrashings against Sheffield Wednesday in 1911, West Ham in 1968 and Watford in 1982.
 The only club to have lost more in this manner are Birmingham City, with five such defeats.